funkhaus/fuxt/README.md

 ## Theme Config

-1. Install promoted Plugins
+1. Install prompted Plugins
 1. Save Permalinks in the WordPress dashboard (WP-GQL requires this)
-1. Define image sizes and menus in /functions/theme-config.php
+1. Define image sizes and menus in `/functions/theme-config.php`

 ## Fonts